 My doctoral research is focused on the relationship between the writing of Thomas Middleton and his collaborators and the broader cultural concerns about gendered selfhood and embodiment in the early modern period.
-In particualr, I am interested in exploring how the style, reception and performance of Middletonian texts is distinctively collaborative and relational, challenging the claims that Middleton is "Our other Shakespeare" by considering his pervasive concern about the interrelations between subjects and objects, authorial and textual collaboration, and the relation of bodies to their environments.
+In particular, I am interested in exploring how the style, reception and performance of Middletonian texts is distinctively collaborative and relational, challenging the claims that Middleton is 'Our other Shakespeare'.
+In doing so, I consider Middleton's pervasive concern about the interrelations between subjects and objects, authorial and textual collaboration, and the relation of bodies to their environments.

-My project draws on the variety of texts in Middleton’s wide-ranging literary output, which includes drama, poetry, civic pageantry, masques, and pamphlets to interrogate the plural, exteriorised, and fractured masculinities that interest and vex Middleton’s writing by attending to the mutually impactful bodily encounter between a subject and their physical and social environments.
+My project draws on the variety of texts in Middleton’s wide-ranging literary output, which includes drama, poetry, civic pageantry, masques, and pamphlets.
+My research explores the plural, exteriorised, and fractured masculinities that interest and vex Middleton’s writing by attending to the mutually impactful bodily encounter between a subject and their physical and social environments.
 By considering his interest in plural and shifting masculinities, I will explore how this can further the critical perception of Middleton’s productive, diverse, and collaborative literary legacy.
 Furthermore, I argue that Middleton’s pervasive engagement with embodied masculine selves is symptomatic of his broader concerns with the role of human agency in an increasingly networked, commercialised and crowded environment in the city of London

 '"No man is lifted but by other hands": Collaboration, Authority and Thomas Middleton" at Shakespeare and Co.: On the Page and On the Stage, University of York (May 2019)